- Why is supply market analysis required?

 - What does the Board consider in reviewing an acquisition plan or purchase recommendation for approval?

-- Is it appropriate for Public Authorities to develop templates for acquisition planning based on the SPB Acquisition Planning Guideline?
+- Is it appropriate for Public Authorities to develop templates for acquisition planning based on the SPB Acquisition Planning Policy?

 - Is there a specific risk management template?